rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 FROM netflix
 GROUP BY 1;
 ```
-Objective: Count the number of content items in each genre.

 10.Find each year and the average numbers of content release in India on netflix.
 return top 5 year with highest avg content release!